2013 Champion of Champions: Players

 Players qualified for the event by winning important tournaments from the start of the 2012-13 season to the 2013 Indian Open.
-The important events included all rankings events and winners the following non-rankings events: 2012 Premier League Snooker, 2013 Masters, 2013 Players Championship Grand Final and 2013 Championship League.
+The important events included all rankings events and winners the following non-rankings events: 2012 Premier League Snooker, 2013 Masters and 2013 Championship League.
 With only 14 different players winning one of the qualifying events, the remaining two places were allocated to the highest ranked players who had not already qualified.

 The following 16 players qualified for the tournament: